guaraqe/lineageflow/README.md

 This [base](infrastructure/lineageflow-base) definition has two derivations:

-- algorithm [declarations](infrastructure/lineageflow-declaration), that allow users to know how to use them;
+- algorithm [declarations](infrastructure/lineageflow-declaration), that allow users to be informed on what are its parameters, inputs and outputs ;
-- algorithm [queries](infrastructure/lineageflow-query), which allows one to apply the algorithm to actual data.
+- algorithm [queries](infrastructure/lineageflow-query), allows one to instantiate these parameters, inputs and outputs with actual data, making it possible to run the algorithm.

-All interaction with algorithms happens through these interfaces, and tools have been created to make the definition and use of them more practical and precise for both developers and users.
+All interaction with algorithms happens through these interfaces, and for this reason, tools have been created to make the definition and use of these more practical and precise for both developers and users.
 For developers, this is made by leveraging the type system of Haskell in order to [automatically generate](infrasctructure/lineageflow-algorithm) interfaces from type definitions.

-For users, an user interface based on a [server](tools/lineageflow-server)-[client](tools/lineageflow-client) communicates automatizes the interpretation of algorithm definitions and generates formularies that guarantee that only well formed queries are made.
+For users, this is given by a graphical user interface based on a [server](tools/lineageflow-server)-[client](tools/lineageflow-client) communication model, which automatizes the interpretation of algorithm definitions and generates forms guaranteeing that only well-formed queries can be made.

-Other design decisions include the possibility of different [databases](infrastructure/lineageflow-database) for storing measurements, and different [io methods](infrastructure/lineageflow-io) for reading them from files.
+Other design decisions include the possibility of multiple [databases](infrastructure/lineageflow-database) for storing measurements, and multiple [io methods](infrastructure/lineageflow-io) for reading measurements from files.

-For the exploration of results, we offer tools for the 3D [visualisation](tools/lineageflow-viewer) of measurements over temporal lineages, and the generation of [statistical plots](tools/lineageflow-plot).

 # Structure